emmahoggett/Project2_ML/README.md

 ### Description
 This project's aim is to create predict good recommandation for films.
 Each user gives appreciations on films with grades that are integers between 0 and 5.
 One has to predict the remaining grades.

-The best result achieved results is with a blending method and is the following submission:
+The best achieved results is with a blending method and is the following submission:
 ID : 30458
 User name : PaillasonLover
 RMSE : 1.017